Community Marketing: Why Building a Community Around a Brand Fuels Growth

-Inclusive marketing is one of the most important terms marketers should focus on in 2022.
+Inclusive marketing is one of the most important terms marketers should focus on moving forward.
 As shoppers seek socially conscious, ethically responsible brands, inclusive brands continue to crush sales goals and boost customer loyalty.

 Embarking on the journey toward inclusive marketing requires careful planning, though.
 From Pepsi’s Kendall Jenner commercial to Dove’s racist Facebook ad, we’ve all seen blunders that have led to calls for brands to be canceled.
 When done poorly, attempts to champion marginalized voices can quickly misfire, even causing harm to already marginalized groups in our community.